realmjoin/realmjoin-docs/user-group-device-management/user-list/README.md

 The search supports realtime / as-you-type incremental search.
 The search results will update instantly as you type.

-You can sort the current search result or the full list by any of the fields, by clicking on the fields name.
+You can sort the current search result or the full list by any of the fields, by clicking on the field's name.

 ### Filters